jxom/cevoaustralia.github.io/_drafts/evolving-team-leadership.md

 There is much written about the changing roles of Development and Operations staff when organisations undergo agile transformations and start to work with a devops approach.
 But what about the role of the Team Leader?

-In *pre-agile environments*, a Team Lead is a key role of structure and co-ordination, they are often the path by which work routes.
-They know the skills and capacity of their team members and are regularly making decisions about what can and can't be done.
+In *pre-agile environments*, as a Team Lead your role is one of structure and co-ordination, it is through you that work routes.
+You know the skills and capacity of your team and are regularly making decisions about what can and can't be done.

-As their team members start to work in agile teams, the need for the Team Lead to perform the function of keeping team members busy is reduced, as this is now a responsibility of the product owner and agile team itself.
+But as your team starts to work in agile teams, the need for you to keep them busy is reduced, as this is now a responsibility of the product owner and agile team itself.

-Some team leads may find themselves with increased responsibility, during this transition, as they initially take on the role of the product owner.
-They are often the first natural step as they have always been performing that function.
-But over time, that may change.
-As the business matures and identifies more appropriate product owners the need for the responsibilities of the Team Lead will decrease.
+You may find yourself with increased responsibility during this transition, as you may be asked to initially take on the role of the product owner.
+This is often the first step fits in well with the current structure,  But over time, that may change.
+As the business matures and identifies more appropriate product owners the responsibilities will shift.

-**So do we need Team Lead's in an agile/devops culture?
-If so, what value can they provide?**
+**You might find yourself asking "Do we need Team Lead's in an agile/devops culture?" and If so "What value can they provide?""**

-You don't get to a Team Lead role unless you already have great people skills, the ability to think broader than others and a drive to get things done.
-So lets not waste that skill, but repurpose it to help drive these new agile teams to deliver value faster and more confidently.
+You don't get to be a Team Lead unless you have great people skills, the ability to think broader than others and a drive to get things done.
+So lets not waste that skill, but repurpose it to lead these new agile teams to deliver value faster and more confidently.

 ## Challenge the team to learn from failure